The year so far Mortgages in Spain

 Residential credit in Spain has continued to decrease as more loans redeem than are added and a diminishing mortgage book has been the name of the game for a number of years now.
 Spanish Banks had hoped to reverse this trend so to bring in new performing loans for a number of reasons.

-Firstly new performing loans adding to the mortgage book bring down non performing loans as a percentage of the entire lending book.
+Firstly new performing loans adding to the loan book bring down non performing loans as a percentage of the entire lending book.

 Compulsory add on products